mimimiku778/crx-redmine/README.md

 ## Installation

-You can install this extension directly from the [Chrome Web Store](https://chrome.google.com/webstore/).
+You can install this extension directly from [Chrome Web Store](https://chrome.google.com/webstore/).

 ## For Developers / Building from Source